 If you plan to store leftover biscuits (we’re in awe of your willpower, by the way), they can be stored in the refrigerator for about 3-4 days.

-Can I freeze the cheddar bay biscuits?
+Can I freeze cheddar bay biscuits?

-If you plan to store them for longer, make sure to cool the biscuits completely on the counter, place them in an airtight container, and then in your freezer.
+If you plan to store them for longer, make sure to cool the biscuits completely on the counter, place them in an airtight container or baggie, and then in your freezer.
+They will keep for around 3-4 months.

 How to reheat the biscuits without drying them out